micmejia/bible-dump/NKJV/Ezekiel/Ezek 5.md

 Moreover I will make you a waste and a reproach among the nations that _are_ all around you, in the sight of all who pass by.

 ###### 15
-'So [^c]it shall be a reproach, a taunt, a lesson, and an astonishment to the nations that _are_ all around you, when I execute judgments among you in anger and in fury and in furious rebukes.
+'So it shall be a reproach, a taunt, a lesson, and an astonishment to the nations that _are_ all around you, when I execute judgments among you in anger and in fury and in furious rebukes.
 I, the Lord, have spoken.

 ###### 16
 When I send against them the terrible arrows of famine which shall be for destruction, which I will send to destroy you, I will increase the famine upon you and cut off your supply of bread.